Who doesn’t love goulash? It’s beefy, cheesy, and full of deep herby, tomato flavor.

 How to Make Goulash

 This is every bit a simple, crowd pleasing dish.
 You just throw everything together and let it cook for about 40 minutes total.
-Since a dutch oven works to distribute heat well – this is one of the fastest goulash recipes around.
+Since a Dutch oven works to maintain heat and moisture – this is one of the fastest goulash recipes around.

 The hardest part of the recipe is honestly remembering to scrape the bottom of the pan every so often to prevent burning.
 Other than that, it’s just layering the ingredients in the right order.